 Saruhan Hatipoglu is an EMS Education Coordinator in Virginia and owner of SAGE Training, LLC.
 Saruhan has been an active volunteer with field experience for more than a decade.
 He has taken on the education front of EMS ten years ago and has since been working with EMT candidates ranging from high school students to the U.S. Marine Corps.
-Saruhan is currently head of the EMT program at the Arlington Career Center (ACC) and is also an adjunct faculty in the Emergency Medical Services department of the Northern Virginia Community College (NVCC).
-He is currently certified as a Virginia Education Coordinator as well as Virginia and National Registry EMT.
+Saruhan is currently head of the EMT program at the Arlington Career Center (ACC), George Mason High School (GMHS) and Alexandria City Public Schools (ACPS).
+Saruhan is also an adjunct faculty in both the Emergency Medical Services department of the Northern Virginia Community College (NVCC) as well as George Washington University (GWU) School of Medicine & Health Sciences.
+He is currently certified as Virginia Education Coordinator and holds Virginia and National Registry EMT.

 Taara Avery is an EMT psychomotor skills instructor with the high school program at Arlington Career Center.
 Taara has previously taught skills classes at Anacostia and Eastern High Schools in DC as well as for the Marines and the U.S. Coast Guard.
 Upon college graduation, Taara wanted to ensure a career in the medical field was right for her.
 She started working as an EMT to get exposure to the field.
 Quickly she realized how much she enjoyed the job and has maintained her EMT licensure.
 As a certified and active EMT Taara uses the skills she teaches daily and is able to give tried and true insights into the different emergency scenarios students learn about.
 Taara is currently certified as a National Registry EMT.